nicklockwood/iCarousel/README.md

 This method allows you to scroll the carousel by a fixed distance, measured in carousel item widths.
 Positive or negative values may be specified for itemCount, depending on the direction you wish to scroll. iCarousel gracefully handles bounds issues, so if you specify a distance greater than the number of items in the carousel, scrolling will either be clamped when it reaches the end of the carousel (if wrapping is disabled) or wrap around seamlessly.

+    - (void)scrollToOffset:(CGFloat)offset duration:(NSTimeInterval)duration;

+This works the same way as `scrollToItemAtIndex:`, but allows you to scroll to a fractional offset.
+This may be useful if you wish to achieve a very precise animation effect.
+Note that if the `scrollToItemBoundary` property is set to YES, the carousel will automatically scroll to the nearest item index after you call this method. anyway.

+    - (void)scrollByOffset:(CGFloat)offset duration:(NSTimeInterval)duration;

+This works the same way as `scrollByNumberOfItems:`, but allows you to scroll by a fractional number of items.
+This may be useful if you wish to achieve a very precise animation effect.
+Note that if the `scrollToItemBoundary` property is set to YES, the carousel will automatically scroll to the nearest item index after you call this method anyway.

 	- (void)reloadData;

 This reloads all carousel views from the dataSource and refreshes the carousel display.